Gareth Bale to join Los Angeles FC in MLS - Full details

 Gareth Bale has signed a contract with Los Angeles FC in Major League Soccer.

-Bale, 32, was currently a free agent after leaving Real Madrid when his contract expired in July.
+Bale, 32, will become a free agent as he will leave Real Madrid when his contract expires on June 30, 2022.

 According to an initial report from Tom Bogert, the Welsh superstar has already signed the majority of his contract with LAFC and will head to MLS on an initial one-year contract and won’t be a Designated Player.